CoryDAsana/developer-docs/source/includes/markdown/_19-common-use-cases.html.md

 <section class="full-section">
 <section>

-# Common Use Cases
+# Common use cases
 <a id="why-use-asanas-api"></a>
 <a id="asanas-api-and-you"></a>

 <span class="description">
 Collaboration across teams and tools works best when everyone stays in sync and processes flow easily and without friction.
-This is why we have Asana's API: it's a platform to ensure all of your information is up to date and that your teams stay efficient and in the loop.
+This is why we have Asana's API: it is a platform to ensure all of your information is up-to-date and that your teams stay efficient and informed.
 </span>

 Asana’s API provides a means for software and scripts to read information from inside Asana, input information from outside Asana, and automatically react when things change.
 This can include: